-Toi Māori Aotearoa are thrilled to be running the Māori Arts Internship (MAI) Programme again for 2018!
-We are now calling for potential host organisations to be a part of this unique programme.
+Toi Māori Aotearoa are thrilled to be running the Māori Arts Internship (MAI) Programme again in 2019.

 The programme aims to develop future Māori arts managers, professionals and producers, to support the Māori arts infrastructure, and establish pathways for emerging Māori who wish to embark on a career in the arts.